volume_breakout

 This block calls out the data or conditions that could turn a technically weak signal into a usable one in a composite screen.
 Based on signal mechanics and the observed failure patterns above; individual combinations are not yet backtested.

-- Combine with price-level breakouts — Volume-confirmed breakouts are the textbook institutional accumulation signature.
-Pairing with new 20d or 52w highs would filter for real technical events rather than random volume spikes.
-This is the most natural rescue path.
+- Combine with price-level breakouts — Volume-confirmed price breakouts are the textbook institutional-accumulation signature.
+Pairing this signal with New 20d High or New 52w High in the same report filters for volume spikes attached to a real technical event rather than rebalance or expiry noise.
+This is the most natural rescue path and requires no new data.

 See also Why technical-only signals don't survive on their own for the broader argument.